fudan-generative-vision/DicFace/README.md

    - All input images must be resized to 512 x 512 pixels.

 2. **Download Necessary Files**:
    - Obtain the metadata files and facial landmark information from our Hugging Face repository.
-[Repo Link]()
+[TBD(not ready)]

 3. **Configure YAML Files**:
    - Edit the configuration file located at `options/xxx.yaml` to specify your training parameters and dataset paths.